Rod Blagojevich: 2006 reelection

 Blagojevich (left) with Emil Jones (center) and Jeffrey Schoenberg (right) at the Illinois Executive Mansion for a luncheon after Barack Obama launched his 2008 campaign in 2007.

 From 2005 to 2006, Blagojevich served as federal liaison for the Democratic Governors Association.
-In 2005, Blagojevich also served as a Chair of the Midwestern Governors Association.
+In March 2005, Blagojevich was elected chair of the Midwestern Governors Association by the other governors in the organization and served a one-year term.

-Numerous scandals brought the governor's approval rating as low as 36 percent, with 56 percent disapproving near the end of 2005.
+Amid controversies surrounding his administration, Blagojevich's approval rating fell as low as 36 percent, with 56 percent disapproving near the end of 2005.
 By early 2006, five Republicans campaigned in the primary for the right to challenge him in the general election, with state treasurer Judy Baar Topinka eventually winning the nomination.
+Federal investigators were also examining hiring practices in the Blagojevich administration, and Eisendrath made the governor's credibility and allegations involving campaign contributors, state jobs and contracts central themes of his primary challenge.

 Blagojevich formally began his 2006 reelection campaign for Governor of Illinois on February 19, 2006.
-He won the Democratic primary on March 21 with 72% of the vote against challenger Edwin Eisendrath, whom Blagojevich would not debate.
+He won the Democratic primary on March 21 with 70.84% of the vote against challenger Edwin Eisendrath, who received 29.16%.
+During the primary, Blagojevich declined an invitation from WTTW to appear jointly with Eisendrath for a televised discussion.

 He convinced Democratic state senator James Meeks not to launch a third-party campaign by promising to attempt to lease out the state lottery to provide education funding.
+A University of Illinois policy analysis published the following year said that the proposal was widely interpreted at the time as an effort to dissuade Meeks from entering the race, while noting that Blagojevich did not publicly acknowledge such an arrangement and that the proposed lottery sale received relatively little attention during the general-election campaign.

 Blagojevich was endorsed by many Democratic leaders (with the notable exception of Attorney General Lisa Madigan, who claimed it was a conflict of interest since her office was investigating him), including then-Illinois Senator Barack Obama, who endorsed the governor in early 2005 and spoke on his behalf at the August 2006 Illinois State Fair.
-Blagojevich was also endorsed by the state's Sierra Club, the only Illinois governor ever endorsed by the organization.
+Blagojevich was also endorsed by the state's Sierra Club.
+He was described at the time as the only Illinois governor ever endorsed by the organization.
 The union American Federation of State, County and Municipal Employees declined to endorse Blagojevich for reelection, citing the 500 jobs he eliminated from the Illinois Department of Natural Resources, which left some state parks unsupervised.
+The Illinois Education Association likewise declined to endorse a gubernatorial candidate that year.